Jack87/bamazon/README.md

 # bAmazon™

-### enhance your shopping experince with a CLI interface.
-Noone needs a GUI!
+### Enhance your shopping experince with a CLI interface.
+GUI is for N00bs!
 Amazon clone with MySQL DB

 bAmazon is designed to help every 1337 user to be able to shop via command line!